or4nge19/NeuralNetworks/README.md

 ### Getting Started

 To use this formalization, you need to have Lean 4 installed on your system.
-Clone this repository and explore the `HopfieldNetworks` directory for the Lean files and their respective formalizations.
+Clone this repository and explore the `NeuralNetworks.Hopfield` directory for the Lean files and their respective formalizations.

 ### Usage